chongochingi/cyd-yard-birds/README.md

 partition (~896 KB = roughly 110 photos at ~8 KB each).
 Each species is downloaded once and then renders instantly, including while offline.

-## Hardware notes

-Three traps that cost real debugging time.
-All are specific to the 2.8" CYD.

-**Backlight.** `TFT_eSPI` does not drive the backlight unless told to.
-It is on GPIO 21 and the firmware sets it explicitly — otherwise the board runs perfectly into a dark screen, which reads as dead hardware.

-**JPEG output format.** The vendored `TJpg_Decoder` is configured with `JD_FORMAT 0`, which in TJpgDec R0.03 means **RGB888 (3 bytes per pixel)**, not the RGB565 you might expect.
-The decode callback converts to RGB565 and byte-swaps by hand.
-Feeding the buffer straight to `pushImage` produces garbled photos with correct-looking text.

-**Touch is not on the display's SPI bus.** The XPT2046 sits on different pins to the ILI9341 (25/39/32/33/36 vs 13/12/14/15), so it has to be bit-banged — the ESP32's two user SPI peripherals are already taken by the TFT and SD.
-Because the panel runs portrait here while the touch driver assumes landscape, the raw axes are rotated; `TOUCH_SWAP_XY` in `src/touch.cpp` states that mapping explicitly.

 ## Configuration